rickosborne/cascades/md/32-5-6-miami-center.md

 "Everything you told us before."

-My throat went dry and I wished I'd kept a cup of water for myself.
+My throat went dry.
+I wished I'd kept a cup of water for myself.
 I held down the button.

 "Irene Peters, the bomber in 27A, is attempting to steal some kind of secret files brought on board by the man in 18D.
 That man, Ernest Dearborn, claims to work for NASA.
 He says the files are actually the property of Mary Hamilton in 18E.
-He was stealing her files, drugging her to make it seem like she was getting old and batty."
+He was stealing her files, and drugging her to make it seem like she was getting old and batty."

 "So?" interrupted Simon.
 "Who cares?"

 I continued to ignore him.

-"Mary Hamilton died in her sleep earlier this evening."
+"Mary Hamilton died in her sleep, in 18E, earlier this evening."

 Pamela's hand went to her mouth.